 Scott Adams, Esq., CPA, Treasurer

 Owner/President Accounting Firm of Scott Adams and Law Firm of Scott Adams.
 Scott is both a practicing Attorney and C.P.A., and is President of the two East Boothbay firms that bear his name.
 His practices encompass a broad range of financial, tax, and estate planning services, and leverage his expertise in general business, personnel policy, and commercial law.
 Scott has provided expert witness testimony in business matters and legal ethics, and is a Mediator and Arbitrator with the American Arbitration Association.
 A US Navy veteran, avid sailor, former Master Diving Instructor and Merchant Marine Captain (100 ton Offshore), Scott was awarded a Juris Doctor degree from Lewis and Clark University, Portland OR; and a BBA in Accounting and Finance from Florida International University, Miami.

-Dr. Nicole Poulton is a Research Scientist at Bigelow Laboratory for Ocean Sciences and manages the J.J.
+Dr. Nicole Poulton is a Research Scientist at Bigelow Laboratory for Ocean Sciences and directs the J.J.
 MacIsaac Facility for Aquatic Cytometry, part of the new Center for Blue Biotechnology.
 Nicole’s research is focused primarily on phytoplankton ecology, including harmful algal blooms and the role of phytoplankton in the global carbon cycle.
 Her research uses unique imaging tools to examine phytoplankton in its natural environment.
 She received a BS and BA (’93 Biology and ’93 Chemistry) from Virginia Tech and a PhD (2001 Biological Oceanography) from the MIT/Woods Hole Oceanographic Institution Joint Program.
 She joined Bigelow Laboratory in 2001 as a Postdoctoral Research Scientist and became a Research Scientist in 2008.